pbrezina/sssd-tests-poc/docs/writing-tests.rst

     specifically at :class:`lib.multihost.plugin.TopologyMark`.
 It is also worth to read the complete documentation of :mod:`lib.multihost` module.

-There is number of predefined topologies in :class:`lib.multihost.KnownTopology` that can be used directly as the topology marker argument.
+There is a number of predefined topologies in :class:`lib.multihost.KnownTopology` that can be used directly as the topology marker argument.
 It is recommended to use this instead of providing your own topology unless it is really necessary.

 .. code-block:: python